-5.1 Z-Score Approach
+5.1.
+Z-score approach

-The findings of this research reveal that in 2018, roughly 67% of companies were categorized as distressed, while the remaining 33% were considered healthy.
-In 2019, approximately 76% of companies were identified as distressed - a relative percentage increase of around 14% in distressed companies compared to the previous year.
-In contrast, the percentage of healthy companies dropped by about 28%, with only 24% being classified as healthy.
-In 2020, around 85% of companies were deemed distressed - a relative percentage increase of over 12% compared to the preceding year.
-As for healthy companies, only 15% were identified as healthy, resulting in a relative percentage decline of approximately 38% compared to the previous year.
-In 2021, roughly 88% of companies were classified as distressed - a rise of about 3% in distressed companies companies companies and is distressed - a rise of about 3% in distressed companies dropped by approximately 19%, with only 12% being identified as healthy.
+The findings of this research reveal that in 2018, roughly 67 % of companies were categorized as distressed, while the remaining 33 % were considered healthy.
+In 2019, approximately 76 % of companies were identified as distressed - a relative percentage increase of around 14 % in distressed companies compared to the previous year.
+In contrast, the percentage of healthy companies dropped by about 28 %, with only 24 % being classified as healthy.
+In 2020, around 85 % of companies were deemed distressed - a relative percentage increase of over 12 % compared to the preceding year.
+As for healthy companies, only 15 % were identified as healthy, resulting in a relative percentage decline of approximately 38 % compared to the previous year.
+In 2021, roughly 88 % of companies were classified as distressed - a rise of about 3 % in distressed companies compared to the preceding year.
+In contrast, the percentage of healthy companies dropped by approximately 19 %, with only 12 % being identified as healthy.